dfelinto/blender-manual/manual/physics/rigid_body/constraints/types/generic.rst

 Clamping the relative rotation to zero keeps the objects in alignment.
 Combining an absolute rotation and translation clamp would behave much like the Fixed constraint.

-Using a nonzero spread on any parameter allows it to rattle around in that range throughout the course of the simulation.
+Using a nonzero spread on any parameter allows it to oscillate in that range throughout the course of the simulation.

 Options